nakshatara/Study-Vs-Score/SCHOOL/README.md

   matplotlib
   scikit-learn

-You can install the required packages using: pip install numpy pandas matplotlib scikit-learn

-Usage
-1. Make sure your data CSV file (score_updated.csv) is located at C:/Users/V1/Desktop/score_updated.csv and contains columns Hours and Scores.
-2. Run the script from the project root directory: python SCHOOL/study_vs_score_regression.py
-3. The script will print the regression equation, R2 score, and percentage increase in score per hour of study.
-It will also save a plot as SCHOOL/regression_plot.png.

 Output Explanation
 Regression equation: Shows how the predicted exam score changes with each additional hour studied.
 R2 score: Indicates how well the model fits the data (closer to 100 means a better fit).